 The T. Buck Suzuki Foundation works to protect fisheries habitats, prevent pollution and promote sustainable fisheries.

-Healthy environment and healthy fisheries go hand in hand.
+Healthy environment, healthy fisheries, and social justice go hand in hand in hand.
 Fishermen and coastal activists launched the T. Buck Suzuki Environmental Foundation in 1981 to continue Buck Suzuki's legacy.
 For a short video on his life see the Knowledge Network website video on Buck Suzuki.

 Caught up in Catch Shares

 Individual Transferable Quotas (ITQs) became a dominant management tool for Canadian fisheries in the 1990s, but do they really work as advertised?

 Ecotrust and T. Buck Suzuki Environmental Foundation have analyzed in-depth the impacts of catch shares, particularly ITQs, on BC fisheries and coastal communities.
 Data proves that ITQ systems have made fishing more expensive, complicated and less safe.
 The unemployment rate has increased and there are less opportunities for new entrants into this sector.
 The ones entering fishing have limited financial viability.

 We are at a key decision point for our fisheries.
 We need to ask ourselves how commercial fishing’s $300 million in annual landed value should be distributed so coastal communities thrive.
 More information

 Commercial fisheries are instrumental in BC’s formal economy, but they contribute to other intangible values that are not contemplated in studies of landed and wholesale values.